mario-to-lowercase/MicroDoc/pages/contributing.md

 ## ✨ Feature Requests

-Have an idea for improving Microblog?
+Have an idea for improving MicroDoc?
 Feature requests are welcome!

 ### 📝 Submitting a Feature Request

 1. Check existing issues and pull requests to ensure the feature hasn't already been suggested
 2. Create a new issue using the feature request template
 3. Clearly describe the feature and its purpose
-4. Explain how the feature would benefit Microblog users
+4. Explain how the feature would benefit MicroDoc users
 5. Include mockups or examples if applicable

 ### 💻 Implementing Features